ISO 9001 CERTIFIED QMS · UKAS-VERIFIED THIRD-PARTY TESTING · HPLC-VERIFIED PER BATCH

 The HPRA is Ireland’s national authority responsible for regulating medicines, medical devices, and certain chemicals.
 It operates under EU regulatory frameworks and Irish national legislation including the Medicinal Products (Prescription and Control of Supply) Regulations.

 For a compound to be classified as a medicinal product in Ireland, it must either be presented as having therapeutic properties, or it must be capable of being administered to humans or animals for medical purposes.
-Most research peptides — when sold with clear research-only labelling and without therapeutic claims — do not meet this definition.
+Most research peptides , with when sold with clear research-only labelling and without therapeutic claims , don’t meet this definition.
 However, any seller who makes therapeutic or health claims about a peptide, or who sells them with the implied intention of human use, risks having the product reclassified as an unlicensed medicine, which constitutes a regulatory violation.

 Controlled Drugs Legislation

 Ireland’s Misuse of Drugs Acts 1977–2016 list specific controlled substances.
-Common research peptides including BPC-157, TB-500, semaglutide, tirzepatide, ipamorelin, CJC-1295, GHK-Cu, and retatrutide do not appear on these schedules.
-They are not classified as controlled drugs under current Irish legislation.
-Regulatory frameworks can change, however — researchers should periodically verify the current status of any compound against HPRA’s published guidance.
+Common research peptides including BPC-157, TB-500, semaglutide, tirzepatide, ipamorelin, CJC-1295, GHK-Cu, and retatrutide don’t appear on these schedules.
+They aren’t classified as controlled drugs under current Irish legislation.
+Regulatory frameworks can change, however researchers should periodically verify the current status of any compound against HPRA’s published guidance.

 EU Regulatory Context